readium/readium-lcp-server/README.md

 - `lsdserver`: the status document server.

 #### Install selected binaries
-You may prefer to install only some of the executables.
+You may prefer installing some of the executables only.
 In such a case, the "go install" command should be called once for each package, e.g. for the lcpserver from the master branch:

 ```sh
 cd $GOPATH
 go install github.com/readium/readium-lcp-server/lcpserver